gitjuba/javascript-roguelike/LOG.md

 The random walk based dungeon levels could contain a small room around the staircase.
 Also, large rooms in the room based layouts could contain a smaller room within them.

 Hmm, should I separate prefabs from map features and re-think them at some point?
 They _are_ a bit different.
 Yeah, let's consider map features done for now.

+### Wayfinding

+Not exactly part of wayfinding, I want to add _auto-walking_ to the game to make walking around already explored dungeons less of a chore.
+It's related to (player) route finding in the sense that both require the implementation of a game "state" where the player moves automatically until something happens.
+At the moment, the only such event is a monster entering the field of vision.
+In a more basic version of the auto-walk, also hitting a wall would be such an event.

+Auto-walk or wayfinding is triggered in the game by pressing `g`, followed by a direction (for auto-walk) or, for example `<` or `>` for the staircases.
+In the future there might be other points of interest on the map, for which wayfinding is provided.

+Alternatively, wayfinding and auto-walk could be triggered from different keys, if the former requires showing a list of points of interest on the UI.

+Auto-walking is a completely different "state" of the app, in the sense that game state is changed several times without player input.
+This affects the main game loop: event listeners for user input are disabled for the duration of the automatic progression, and the `game.updateState` method receives a "synthetic" event.
+Furthermore, during the auto-walk this method needs to be called inside the game loop, once per frame.

+Alright, the basic logic seems to work.
+Now, when to "disengage autopilot"?

+- when player moved from a tile with no walls neighboring it to one which has at least one wall tile neighbor
+  - or, more generally, when the player environment changes
+- when there are monsters within the field of vision
+- when the floor tile is something else than `.` (for example, moving into stairs)

+## 2022-09-11

+Let's create a new class/container for the tile map utilities.
+When a dungeon level is generated, an instance of a tile map is created which is then accessed by the generator, the level object and the game itself.

+All the "tilemap masks" in the level object, such as _seen_, _is visible_, _can monster spawn_ etc, are naturally converted into this utility class objects.
+This approach would unify the access into a tile map (now it's `{x, y}` some where and `(i, j)` elsewhere).
+Hmm, or maybe not, none of the masks need the geometry-related functionality.